mozilla/webmaker-android/README.md

 npm install
 ```

-This will also build the project and pull down localization files for you.

 #### Build & Run
 Once you have `mobile-appmaker` installed, you'll want to run the server and watch process so your files will be re-built when you make changes:
 ```bash
 gulp dev
 ```

-Visit http://localhost:8080 in your browser.
+This will also build the project and pull down localization files for you.
+Visit http://localhost:8080 in your browser to start developing.

+If you want to build the project without running the server, run `gulp build`.

 #### Testing